sps1112/sps1112.github.io/_posts/2021-06-3-PrefabsInGames.md

 ### Prefab Variants

-Overriding works well when we have a small number of objects to work with.
-If the number of objects increases, using a prefab variant is much simpler.
+Overriding works well with a small number of objects.
+However, as the number of objects increases, using prefab variants becomes the much simpler option.
 To understand this, lets take the example of a healing potion.

 - A `HealthPotion` heals the user by a certain amount when used.
 - You can have Multiple Types of Prefabs as: